 Want to take some fitspo from this pretty and talented actor?
 Why don’t you start doing weight training too?
 Do you know it comes with a ton of benefits?
 Among the most important ones include keeping your heart healthy.
 Things such as a large waist circumference, high triglycerides, blood pressure and glucose levels are dangerous for your heart.
 Lifting weights helps combat all these.

 Of course, it helps you burn calories.
 But it also gives you that perfect hourglass shape that you crave for.
 That is because weight training helps you build muscles.
 So, your body has a greater chance of taking an hourglass shape.
-Weight training, which is a form of strength training, actually helps you create those curves.
+Weight training, which is a form of strength training, actually helps you get those curves.

 View this post on Instagram